 Tangqi Village 塘崎村

 Tangqi Village is the largest and most modern village on Beigan Island.
 Traditional stone houses have largely been replaced by modern buildings.
-This town has the airport, post office, government buildings, and lots of restaurants, not to mention 7-11, one of only two on the island.
+This town has an airport, post office, government buildings, and lots of restaurants, not to mention 7-11, one of only two on the island.
 (Read More…)

 Qinbi Village 芹壁聚落